Montelukast Repurposed

 5. Reducing bone loss as we grow older.

 Leukotrienes are powerful signaling molecules that increase immune system activation when we are under attack by bacteria, viruses and other agents.
 They have allowed humans to survive for hundreds of thousands of years in a hostile environment.
-But with modern medicine and public sanitation, we may not need such a powerful activation of our immune system that can increase cell damage especially as we are older.
-It appears that leukotriene inhibiting drugs like montelukast and AZD5718 and other drugs to come can slow down the over-activated immune system in older people and allow them to live longer and healthier lives.
+But with modern medicine and public sanitation, we may not need such a powerful activation of our immune system that can increase cell damage, especially as we are older.
+It appears that leukotriene inhibiting drugs like montelukast and other drugs to come can slow down the over-activated immune system in older people and allow them to live longer and healthier lives.

 You can find scientific references in the above mentioned "selfhacked" article.